wamccauley/Code_Language/README.md

 5. [Linux](#linux)

-Note: This project is a bunch of my personal notes.
+Note: This project is a bunch of personal notes.
 While you may find them useful, it's intended more as a quick reference rather than a learning resource, ideal for a brief review 5 minutes before your next interview :)

 Feel free to explore each section and make use of the information as needed.
 If you have any suggestions or contributions, please don't hesitate to create a pull request or open an issue.